RoleModel/BestPractices/rails/database-migrations.md

 ## Principles

 ### Use the strong_migrations library
 [Strong Migrations](https://github.com/ankane/strong_migrations) helps catch many common database migration mistakes, especially when using Postgres.
 Most of the checks are aimed at avoiding blocks to reads or writes.
-This is important for a production database with lots of data but no so much for an MVP.
+This is important for a production database with lots of data but not so much for an MVP.

 ### Use Rails migrations for simple data migrations
 Using Rails' `db:migrate` to migrate data has many advantages over custom scripts: